transferable-samplers/bioemu/README.md

 ## Sidechains + relaxation

-Two scripts are provided for the 1e4 and 1e6 energy evaluation budgets employed in "Amortized Sampling with Transferable Normalizing Flows".
+Two scripts are provided for the 1e4 and 1e6 energy evaluation budgets employed in [*Amortized Sampling with Transferable Normalizing Flows*](https://arxiv.org/abs/2508.18175).

 In `scripts/sidechain_relax_all_1e4.sh` sidechain packing is performed and only energy minimization.
 In `scripts/sidechain_relax_all_1e6.sh` sidechain packing, energy minimization and a short initialization relaxation is performed.

 The energy evaluation budget is applied lazily.

+A npy file is saved containing the output samples subject to the energy evaluation budget.

 # Biomolecular Emulator (BioEmu)